neoforged/Documentation/docs/resources/reloadlisteners.md

 - **Preparation**: The necessary files are collected, validated and parsed into some object that can be used in the next step.
 The preparation stage is run on **multiple threads**.
 - **Application**: The object from the previous step is "applied" to the game, usually by means of setting some field or adding to some collection.
 The application stage is run on the **main thread**.

 To ensure synchronization, after preparation, a `PreparationBarrier` is `wait`ed for by the underlying `CompletableFuture`.
-Only once all preparation threads have run, the application is allowed to run.
+Only once all preparation threads have run, the application stage is allowed to run.
 In code, this looks roughly as follows:

 ```java
 @Override